ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 .. seealso::

-    See :class:`~ray.tune.syncer.SyncConfig` for the full set of configuration options as well as more details.
+    See :class:`~ray.train.SyncConfig` for the full set of configuration options as well as more details.

 .. _tune-cloud-checkpointing: